Quick navigation:

 A few realistic experiments:

-• QR menu hero swap: Use a clean overhead variation for two weeks, then a slightly wider contextual shot for two weeks.
-Ask servers which period had fewer clarifying questions and watch add-on rates for sides or drinks.
+• QR menu hero swap: Use a clean overhead variation for two weeks.
+Then switch to a slightly wider contextual shot for two weeks.
+Ask servers which period had fewer questions.
+Watch add-on rates for sides or drinks.

 • Google Business photo test: Rotate between a dine-in hero and a packaging-focused shot.
-Over a month, look for changes in “Call” and “Directions” taps in your Google dashboard.
+Over a month, check for changes in your restaurant social media content performance.
+Look at “Call” and “Directions” taps in your Google dashboard.

-• Catering email angle test: One send uses a tight close-up; the next features a table-length platter (built via AI from your hero dish).
+• Catering email angle test: One send uses a tight close-up.
+The next features a table-length platter.
+Build it via AI from your hero dish.
 Compare which email leads to more catering form fills.

-Over 2-3 months you’ll identify repeat winners-the melty close-up that always gets saves, the platter that consistently sparks catering queries.
-Lock these into your Yummify presets and prompts so each new batch starts from what actually works.
+Over 2-3 months you’ll identify repeat winners.
+You’ll find the melty close-up that always gets saves.
+You’ll spot the platter that sparks catering queries.
+Lock these into your Yummify presets and prompts.
+Then each new batch starts from what works.

-Choose one metric you can start tracking this week for your hero dish visuals-saves, clicks, QR scans, or catering inquiries-and log it in a simple spreadsheet.
+Choose one metric to track this week.
+Pick from saves, clicks, QR scans, or catering inquiries.
+Log it in a simple spreadsheet.

 Analytics dashboard on a laptop showing performance of different food photo angles across channels.